ordercloud-api/release-notes/2016/November/v32-rc.md

 [All Releases](../../README.md) / [2016](../README.md) / [November](README.md) / v32
 # API v32-rc Release Candidate Notes

-Planned Release Date: Not yet set.
+Planned Release Date: November 21st, 2016 at 8:00 PM Central.

 ## New Features:
-- You can now filter LIST queries on nested properties.
+- You can now filter list Order queries on the BillingAddress and ShippingAddress subobjects.
+This works on both Order and Me.Order lists.
 EX:  `/orders?ShippingAddress.Street1=xyz`
 - We've added true order-level shipping addresses.
 If a shipping address is set at the order level, all line items on the order will inherit that shipping address.
-    + **BREAKING CHANGE**: Previously, if all your line items had the same shipping address, any new line item would have the same shipping address.
+    + **PLEASE NOTE**: Previously, if all your line items had the same shipping address, any new line item would have the same shipping address.
 This is no longer true.
 Line items will *ONLY* inherit a shipping address when it is explicitly set at the order level.
     + There are no longer write-only address IDs on Order or Line Items; all of the following are now read/write:
         * Order.BillingAddressID
         * Order.ShippingAddressID